What is ARAM?

 Current radiation monitors use many of the same industry-common detector components that are featured in ARAM.
 Some radiation monitors, including fixed and mobile monitors, may distinguish between radioactive isotopes, SNM, and industrial isotopes.
 However, ARAM is unique in its adaptability to the conditions for use.
 Unlike many commercially available solutions, our fixed portals and mobile detectors are configurable for form factor, gamma and neutron detection, and include all the hardware and software required for wireless communication for Reachback while in the field.

 ARAM’s data processing technology results in detection, identification, and locating source direction from stationary or moving sources.
-ARAM’s core technology, derived from detector interfaces designed and proven by Lawrence Livermore National Laboratory (LLNL), provides high-confidence detection events.
+ARAM’s core technology provides high-confidence detection events.

 ARAM Preventive Radiation and Nuclear Detection ConOps